invertase/react-native-firebase/docs/remote-config/usage/index.md

   .then(fetchedRemotely => {
     if (fetchedRemotely) {
       console.log('Configs were retrieved from the backend and activated.');
     } else {
+      console.log(
-      console.log('No configs were fetched from the backend, and the local configs were already activated');
+        'No configs were fetched from the backend, and the local configs were already activated', );
     }
   });
 ```